 The Chrome DevTools are a set of web authoring and debugging tools built into Google Chrome.
 Use the DevTools to iterate, debug, and profile your site.

-- Select More Tools > Developer Tools from the Chrome Menu.
+- Select More Tools > Developer Tools from Chrome's Main Menu.

-- Right-click on a page element and select Inspect
+- Right-click a page element and select Inspect.

 Build fully responsive, mobile-first web experiences.